Bird Watching Tour In Nepal

 Bird Watching Tour in Nepal

-The bird watching tour in Nepal takes you through lowland jungle of Terai, Wildlife Reserves, and many other conservational areas and parks inside Nepal.
-More than 500 species are found in around the capital city Kathmandu.
+The bird watching tour in Nepal takes you through the lowland jungle of Terai, Wildlife Reserves, and many other conservational areas and parks inside Nepal.
+The capital city of Kathmandu is home to more than 500 species.
 The popular places for bird watching around Kathmandu are Plulchowki, Godawari, Shivapuri Nagarjun National Park, Bagmati River, and Taudaha.
 Likewise, Chitwan National Park, Langtang National Park, Sagarmatha National Park, and Bardiya National Park also have a wide variety of birds.
-Koshi Tappu and Parsa Wildlife Reserve is the home of the birds and wild animals.
+Similarly, Koshi Tappu and Parsa Wildlife Reserve is the home of the birds and wild animals.

-The great opportunity to see different kinds of bird will make your trip memorable.
+The great opportunity to see different kinds of birds will make your trip memorable.
 You will be mesmerized with the enjoyable view of many species of birds along with the panoramic mountainous view.
-Also, glimpses of wild animals and explore the local people’s culture and traditions.
-Nepal is famous as homes of some endangered birds like Impeyan Pheasant, Nepal’s national bird Danfe, and the Spiny Babbler.
-The bird watching program takes you to explore the birds as well as you will be exploring diverse wildlife in some famous National Parks of Nepal.
+Also, you can enjoy glimpses of wild animals and explore the local people’s culture and traditions.
+Basically, Nepal is famous as the home of some endangered birds like Impeyan Pheasant, Nepal’s national bird (Danfe), and the Spiny Babbler.
+The bird watching program takes you to explore these rare species of birds.
+Furthermore, you will be exploring diverse wildlife in some famous National Parks of Nepal.

 Go Get Your Binoculars and Be Ready to Experience the Bird Watching Tour with Our local export Team.